ShadabTabatabaeian/Information-theoretic-early-warning-signals-of-mathematical-insight/README.md

 3- Code for the energy landscape plots

-4- Empirical data analysis (the corresponding data files can be found in the same repository)
+4- Empirical data analysis (data files will be available upon request)

 Currently, the research team is preparing a manuscript of this project for publication.
 Here is a summary of the project and its results: